Diffusion Model Patching via Mixture-of-Prompts: Abstract

 \section{Abstract}

 We present Diffusion Model Patching (DMP), a simple method to boost the performance of pre-trained diffusion models that have \textit{already reached convergence}, with a negligible increase in parameters.
 DMP inserts a small, learnable set of prompts into the model's input space while keeping the original model frozen.
-The effectiveness of DMP is not merely due to the addition of parameters but stems from its dynamic gating mechanism, which selects and combines a subset of learnable prompts at every step of the generative process (\ie, reverse denoising steps).
-This strategy, which we term ``mixture-of-prompts'', enables the model to draw on the distinct expertise of each prompt, essentially ``patching'' the model's functionality at every step with minimal yet specialized parameters.
-Uniquely, DMP enhances the model by further training on the same dataset on which it was originally trained, even in a scenario where significant improvements are typically not expected due to model convergence.
-Experiments show that DMP significantly enhances the converged FID of DiT-L/2 on FFHQ 256$\times$256 by 10.38\%, achieved with only a 1.43\% parameter increase and 50K additional training iterations.
+The effectiveness of DMP is not merely due to the addition of parameters but stems from its dynamic gating mechanism, which selects and combines a subset of learnable prompts at every timestep (\ie, reverse denoising steps).
+This strategy, which we term ``mixture-of-prompts'', enables the model to draw on the distinct expertise of each prompt, essentially ``patching'' the model's functionality at every timestep with minimal yet specialized parameters.
+Uniquely, DMP enhances the model by further training on the original dataset already used for pre-training, even in a scenario where significant improvements are typically not expected due to model convergence.
+Notably, DMP significantly enhances the FID of converged DiT-L/2 by 10.38\% on FFHQ, achieved with only a 1.43\% parameter increase and 50K additional training iterations.